jundalisay/sp/content/en/research/lamarck/zoology/chapter-03b.md

 In this process, the progress acquired in the composition of the organic structure and in the shape and diversity of parts was maintained.

-5. In time, through favourable circumstances, mew habits modified the organs of a body.
+5. In time, through favourable circumstances, new habits modified the organs of a body.

  <!-- of changes which every point on the surface of the earth has successively undergone, in a word, with the assistance of the power which new situations and habits have for  endowed with life, all those which exist now have been imperceptibly shaped just as we see them. -->